Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame vs. Mississippi State Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's game at Purcell Pavilion has the Notre Dame Fighting Irish (26-5) going head to head against the Mississippi State Bulldogs (22-10) at 3:30 PM ET (on March 19).
-Our computer prediction projects a lopsided 72-61 win as our model heavily favors Notre Dame.
+Sunday's game between the Notre Dame Fighting Irish (26-5) and the Mississippi State Bulldogs (22-10) at Purcell Pavilion is expected to be a one-sided matchup, as our computer prediction projects a final score of 72-61 and heavily favors Notre Dame to take home the win.
+Game time is at 3:30 PM ET on March 19.

-The Fighting Irish enter this contest following an 82-56 win against Southern Utah on Friday.
+In their last time out, the Fighting Irish won on Friday 82-56 against Southern Utah.

 Notre Dame vs. Mississippi State Game Info